DLR-TS/gdal/doc/source/drivers/vector/xodr.rst

 Convenient usage through docker image
 -------------------------------------

-To use the XODR driver through a docker image, first build the image from the corresponding docker image directory
+To use the XODR driver through a docker image, first build the image from the corresponding docker directory

   ::